Sudo-Ivan/discourse-tui-client/README.md

 This client interacts with Discourse forums by:

-1. **Cookie-based Authentication**: Instead of using API tokens, it manages authentication through browser-style cookies.
+1. **Cookie-based Authentication**: Instead of using API tokens, it manages authentication through browser-style cookies stored as `cookies.txt` in users `$HOME/.config/discourse-tui-client/cookies.txt`.

 2. **Direct HTTP Requests**: Communicates with Discourse instances through standard HTTP requests to endpoints like `/latest.json` and `/t/{id}.json`.